hackle/blogger/src/raw/the-const-trickery.md

 ## applicative

-As an applicative things get more interesting.
-(Note this is different than [the definition in Prelude](http://hackage.haskell.org/package/base-4.12.0.0/docs/src/Data.Functor.Const.html#line-82))
+The Applicative instance is even more interesting.
+(Note for simplicity this is different than [the definition in Prelude](http://hackage.haskell.org/package/base-4.12.0.0/docs/src/Data.Functor.Const.html#line-82))

 ```haskell
 instance Monoid m => Applicative (Const m) where